 Humans have longed to fly through the air for centuries (perhaps eons) before the Wright Brothers glided above the dunes of Kitty Hawk.
 Extreme athletes have pushed the envelope for decades, seeking to defy gravity in endeavors like base jumping, wingsuit flying, hang gliding, sky diving, and paragliding.
-Most of these sports require advanced training and, in some cases, years to obtain the necessary skills (or mindset) to take the leap.
+Most of these sports require advanced training and, in some cases, years to obtain the necessary skills (or mindset).
 However, the advent of zip lining has allowed the average person to experience “flying” without the added training (or danger).
-Here are the three longest zip lines in the world:
+Here are the three longest zip lines in the world.

 No. 3: El Monstruo